Seeeveeen/RA-MoE-4E/README.md

 The refactoring aims to improve readability and organization while preserving the implemented model and training behaviour.

-Where the written methodology and supplied final implementation differ, the repository prioritizes the **implemented experimental behaviour** rather than silently modifying the code to match the written description.
+Where the written methodology and final implementation differ in feature definitions, Transformer details, training stages, or routing regularization, this repository prioritizes the **implemented experimental behaviour** and documents rather than silently rewrites those differences.

-Material differences identified during refactoring include aspects of:

-- Transformer positional encoding;
-- temporal feature definitions;
-- residual-expert feature specification;
-- selected hyperparameters;
-- training-stage descriptions;
-- routing regularization behaviour.

 Historical output files from different experimental runs may contain small differences.
 Public headline results therefore use a single internally consistent cross-market comparison output rather than mixing metrics across runs.

+The original evaluation code also computes relative pricing error (RPE).
+It is retained in the public evaluation utilities but is not used as a headline metric because of its sensitivity to low-priced options.

 ---